 Several weeks ago, we read about Jesus' reading and preaching about Isaiah 61 from the sacred scroll.
 Jesus emphasized in the synagogue of Nazareth, as we read in Luke chapter 4, that He is fulfilling His promises, and this means good news for all the people who have been waiting for good news for a very, very long time.
 He said, in Luke 4:18-19, "The Spirit of the Lord is on me, because he has anointed me to preach good news to the poor.
-He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, to proclaim the year of the Lord's favor."
+He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to release the oppressed, to

+Sixth Sunday of Epiphany - February 13, 2022, Year C proclaim the year of the Lord's favor."
 Jesus has come to help the poor, prisoners, heal the blind, and free those who are oppressed.